Agent-First Apps

 The path forward for developers is clear:

-- Design for LLMs: Build your app so that a language model can understand and interact with it.
-This means using clear, descriptive language for UI elements and providing structured context.
+1. Design for LLMs: Build your app so that a language model can understand and interact with it.

 The transition to agent-first apps is not a matter of if, but when.
 Just like mobile-first, it will become the standard for modern software development.
 The companies that start building for this future today will be the ones that lead the next wave of innovation, creating a world where technology works in true partnership with us.